CuriousCI/software-engineering/software-engineering.typ

 In `examples/average.cpp` the procedure `average()` returns `Inf` and `incr_average()` successfuly computes the average.

+#pagebreak()

 === Welford's online algorithm (standard deviation)

 In a similar fashion, it could be faster and require less memory to calculate the *standard deviation* incrementally.
 Welford's online algorithm can be used for this purpose.

-_"It is often useful to be able to compute the variance in a single pass, inspecting each value $x_i$ only once; for example, when the data is being collected without enough storage to keep all the values, or when costs of memory access dominate those of computation."_ (#link("https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Online_algorithm")[Wikpedia])
+// _"It is often useful to be able to compute the variance in a single pass, inspecting each value $x_i$ only once; for example, when the data is being collected without enough storage to keep all the values, or when costs of memory access dominate those of computation."_ (#link("https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Online_algorithm")[Wikpedia])

 $
 M_(2, n) = sum_(i=1)^n (x_i - overline(x)_n)^2 \